Home

 At the same time, the future of DeFi will depend on security, transparency and risk management.
 As protocols become more interconnected, the market will need stronger infrastructure to prevent isolated failures from becoming systemic events.

 This is why decentralized finance news increasingly focuses on more than price movements.
-The Zcash vulnerability, the growth of AI-assisted audits, the rise of perpetual DEXs and the expansion of tokenized assets all point to the same conclusion: the next DeFi cycle will reward protocols that can prove not only growth, but resilience.
+Hyperliquid’s volume, Aave V4’s architecture, the Zcash vulnerability, AI-assisted audits, MiCA regulation and the expansion of tokenized assets all point to the same conclusion: the next DeFi cycle will reward protocols that can prove not only growth, but resilience.

 Why Crypto and Decentralized Finance News Matter?